Absolute Justice: Reception

 Author Joe Oesterle said that it is odd how in a major city like Metropolis, main characters are the only ones out on the streets.
-He expressed disappointment with the Sandman's death, "I’d have liked to see some old school Sandman roughhouse, and I felt cheated when a...Golden Age legend like Sandman goes to his eternal rest without so much as a single blast from his gas gun.
-I suppose the argument could be made to say that’s how formidable Icicle Jr. was, or how rusty Sandman was, but I’m not buying that.
-Sandman deserved to go down fighting, not frozen solid while frozen in hesitation."
+He expressed disappointment with the Sandman's death: "I'd have liked to see some old school Sandman roughhouse, and I felt cheated when a...Golden Age legend like Sandman goes to his eternal rest without so much as a single blast from his gas gun.
+I suppose the argument could be made to say that's how formidable Icicle Jr. was, or how rusty Sandman was, but I'm not buying that.
+Sandman deserved to go down fighting, not frozen solid while frozen in hesitation".
 While criticizing the episode, he compared the episode to the Watchmen film and disapproved of the "Batman" voice the Hawkman had.
 He also said that there should have been more John Jones and less Lois Lane.
-While praising the episode, he approved of Amanda Waller and said, "It’s interesting to get a whiff of how Tess Mercer became such a lethal hand-to-hand combatant."
+While praising the episode, he approved of Amanda Waller and said that Tess Mercer became a lethal hand-to-hand combatant.
 He concluded by saying that the episode did not live up to its hype and thought the episode before it, "Disciple", was "Grade A entertainment" in comparison.
-One reviewer praised the show by saying Smallville is "quietly having its best season in at least 5 years."
+One reviewer praised the show by saying Smallville is "quietly having its best season in at least 5 years".
 He said the show currently does not resemble its former self and plays more like a graphic novel.
 He called Hawkman "excellent" but also disapproved of the "Christian Bale"-Batman voice; he called Doctor Fate "awesome".

-Brad Trechak from TVSquad had a negative review: "Admittedly, the episode was kind of light on story and ended up having major plot-holes, the least of which being how exactly "Hawkman"'s helmet stayed on."
-He compared the episode to the Watchmen movie and asked why the Justice Society were scared of Icicle, saying, "It's the Icicle!
-He's at best second rate and shouldn't last 20 seconds with "Hawkman", much less Doctor Fate.
-They should have used Vandal Savage or another villain with more menace.
-The Icicle represents one of the...plot holes."
+Brad Trechak from TVSquad had a negative review: "Admittedly, the episode was kind of light on story and ended up having major plot-holes, the least of which being how exactly "Hawkman"'s helmet stayed on".
+He compared the episode to the Watchmen film and asked why the Justice Society were scared of Icicle, and thought that the show creators could have used Vandal Savage or another menacing villain.
 He compared Dr. Fate's death with possible foreshadowing of the early death of Chloe.
-He ended by stating, "The episode didn't quite live up to the hype, but it was close enough.
-After all that foreshadowing, this series better end with Clark putting on the costume; otherwise, there may be nerd riots at The CW."
+He ended by stating: "The episode didn't quite live up to the hype, but it was close enough".